OneActionNZ/oneactionnz.github.io/_posts/2022-11-30-Democracy-co-operative-vs-traditional-in-a-nutshell.md

 -	Spending is not transparent

 ###### Democracy Co-op
--	Micro-donations are only allowed from individual members.
+-	Micro-donations are only allowed from individual members
 -	A monthly cap on donations ensures one member can’t donate disproportionally more than another
 -	Growing funding relies on growing the membership base
 -	Money in and money out is completely transparent and published online for members and the public to see